audreywatters/rss-aggregator/README.md

 # RSS Aggregator
-This is an RSS Aggregator
+This is an RSS Aggregator forked from http://indieedtech.github.io/rss-aggregator